ddamato/token-operations/README.md

 }
 ```

 This is possible because the nested operation has its own set of local indexes.
 In other words, in the root operation set, `$1` is the resolved value of `{color.dark}`.
 Inside the `hex-value-yiq-brightness` nested operation, `$1` is the result of whatever the second operation is within `hex-value-yiq-brightness`.

-The local indexes are not available between operation sets; positional arguments must be passed to share values.
+**The local indexes are not available between operation sets**; positional arguments must be passed to share values.
 The result of a nested operation is set at the parent's local index where it was positioned.
 In the above example, the result of `hex-value-yiq-brightness` is set at `$2` in the root operation set and used in the following operation.